-The Company uses recent market transactions to estimate the fair value of the convertible senior notes payable, which are included in Level 3 of the hierarchy.
+The Company uses the most recently available market transactions to estimate the fair value of the convertible senior notes payable, which are included in Level 3 of the hierarchy.

-The Company's off-balance sheet arrangements consisted of \$96.0 million and \$108.8 million of unfunded commitments to provide debt financing to its portfolio companies or to fund limited partnership interests as of June 30, 2012 and September 30, 2011, respectively.
+The Company's off-balance sheet arrangements consisted of \$102.5 million and \$108.8 million of unfunded commitments to provide debt financing to its portfolio companies or to fund limited partnership interests as of September 30, 2012 and September 30, 2011, respectively.
 Such commitments are subject to the portfolio companies' satisfaction of certain financial and nonfinancial covenants and involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Statement of Assets and Liabilities and are not reflected on the Company's Consolidated Statements of Assets and Liabilities.